 In order to truly break the diet cycle, it requires first and foremost: give up the diet!

 Why is this so important?
 If you are in a restrictive state, the drive to eat is going to be there, no matter how much willpower you have.
-It’s a lot harder to make mindful eating decisions when you are starving!
+It’s a lot harder to make mindful eating decisions when you are hungry!

 After giving in to forbidden foods, rather than falling into guilt and shame, practice self-compassion and see if you can get curious about this behavior.